ltpritamanand/SVM-Uncertainty-PI/README.md

 | `09.` | Appendix A.1 | Ablation over model capacity (NN hidden width, QRF n_estimators/max_features/min_samples_leaf, XGB n_estimators/max_depth) — shows instability isn't resolved by tuning capacity alone |
 | `10.` | Appendix A.2 | Test-set-size sensitivity sweep (100 → 600 samples) — confirms the σ_opt/σ_in decomposition and RMSE results aren't an artifact of test-split size |

-## How the pieces fit together

-1. **Figure 1** (`08.`) establishes the qualitative claim first: overlay M = 10 independently trained models and visually show which ones agree with themselves.
-2. **Sections 5.1–5.4** (`01.`–`07.`) build the quantitative case with increasing difficulty: static UCI regression → feature selection → conformal prediction → univariate time series → large-scale forecasting → distribution shift → zero-shot foundation models.
-3. **Appendix A** (`09.`, `10.`) stress-tests robustness — does the result hold across model sizes and test-set sizes, or is it an artifact of a particular configuration?

 ## Dependencies